PolavarapuGirish/se24ucse177_AI-Assignment-3/Q2_A*/A*.md

-UGV Path Planning using A* Algorithm (Python)
+# UGV Path Planning using A* Algorithm (Python)

-  Description
+## Description

-This project simulates an Unmanned Ground Vehicle (UGV) navigating through a battlefield represented as a 2D grid.
-The UGV finds the shortest path from a user-defined start node to a goal node while avoiding obstacles.
+This project simulates an Unmanned Ground Vehicle (UGV) navigating through a battlefield represented as a grid.
+The UGV finds the shortest path from a start node to a goal node while avoiding obstacles.

+---

+## Environment
 The environment is modeled as a grid (e.g., 70 × 70 km area), where:

-	•	Each cell represents a location
+- Each cell represents a location
-	•	Obstacles are pre-defined or randomly generated
+- Obstacles are pre-defined or randomly generated
-	•	The UGV must safely reach the destination
+- The UGV must safely reach the destination

-⸻
+---

 ## Objective